 The simple answer to proper food preparation is a kitchen thermometer.
 There are hundreds of options on the market in this space, and each one is the master of its own domain.
-I compiled this run down to help you pick out the thermometer type you need depending on your circumstances and planned outcomes.
+I compiled this run down to help you pick the thermometer type you need, depending on your circumstances and planned outcomes.

 Which kitchen thermometer is the best for smoking meat?

 The 4-Probe Inkbird thermometer is a real beauty.
-Attach the four probes to different parts of the meat, drop it in the smoker and let the sensors do the work.
+Attach the four probes to different parts of the meat, drop it in the smoker, and let the sensors do the work.
 No more babysitting the smoker.
 Let the app monitor the smoke for you.
 The alarm notification sounds when the meat hits the ideal temperature meaning you can enjoy smoking comfortably from anywhere within 150 feet.

 Which thermometer is best for cooking multiple pieces of meat?

 If you’ve got multiple pieces of meat on the grill, you must have a thermometer that provides quick, accurate readings.
 The Lavatools Javelin Pro allows users to insert the sensor into multiple pieces of meat and get a read in under three seconds.
 This is the type of tool you’ll need if you’re hosting a smorgasbord or want to make sure you grill the perfect steak.

 What about a cooking thermometer for the thick stuff?

 Equipped with a stainless steel 15” probe, the KT Thermo Cooking Thermometer provides access to the thickest meats’ deepest parts.
 The sensor’s long reach means you can get an accurate internal temperature reading without wondering if you’ve gone in deep enough.